gufolabs/gufo_agent/docs/collectors/fs.md

     * `proc`
     * `sysfs`

-It also ignores all file systems mounted besides following paths:
+It also ignores all file systems mounted besides the following paths:

 === "Linux"